broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 - sharded joint VCF files and index files
 - size of output VCF files in MB
-- manifest file containing the output destination of additional files and other metadata
+- manifest file containing the destinations and sizes in B of the output sharded joint VCF and index files

 ## Setup